Alternatives to the H-1B Visa

 - EB-2 National Interest Waiver – for criteria, see this page

 Note that the foreign national employee’s “priority date” must be current to file an Adjustment of Status application together with an EAD application.
-The U.S. government issues a limited number of green cards each year and people born in India and China face very long waiting periods before they are eligible to obtain employment authorization through these green card categories.
+The U.S. government issues a limited number of green cards each year and people born in India and China (as well as other countries, potentially) face long waiting periods before they are eligible to obtain employment authorization through these green card categories.

 For those born in a country other than India or China (or who have a spouse born in a country other than India or China to which they can “cross charge,”) the EB-2 National Interest Waiver I-140 petition is a compelling and flexible option for quick employment authorization.
 To qualify, applicants must show that they have a particularly high level of skill in their field of endeavor and that their work benefits the country as a whole.
 A person seeking a National Interest Waiver may also self-petition, which means that the person would not need an employer sponsor.